Vheissu/repo-ai/README.md

 ## Frontend

 There is also a simple front-end application in the `frontend` which will allow you to use a simple interface to query your repo.
 Please ensure you run the local server first before you attempt to ask a question: `npx ts-node server.ts` which will run on port `3000`.

+Also, don't forget to generate your embeddings first.
+The server will look for a `vectors` folder which will contain the generate vectors to do cosine similarity search.

+To run the front-end app, go into the `frontend` directory and `npm start` (assuming you also ran `npm install` too) and the browser will open the app.